MOVEMENT MATTERS

 About David

-David V. Hunt is a nationally recognized teacher and leader in organizing for social change.
-He has been trained in many small and large group facilitation methods which serve him well as a nationally sought after speaker, facilitator, trainer, planner, thinker, community and organization builder.
+David V. H. (he-him) is a nationally recognized teacher and leader in organizing for social change.
+He has been trained in many small and large group facilitation methods which serve him well as a nationally sought after speaker, facilitator, trainer, planner, thinker, and community organization builder.

 Using a variety of community organizing techniques, David has taught the fundamentals of organizing to thousands of people.
-Teaching and practicing what he learnt as one of four principal trainers of the Midwest Academy (one of the nation’s oldest and most prestigious social change organizing training institutions) from 1998–2012, David has been instrumental in winning many victories for individuals and the communities they serve.
+Teaching and practicing what he learnt as one of four principal trainers of the Midwest Academy from 1998-2012, David has been instrumental in winning many victories for individuals and the communities they serve.

-David is the founder of the Community Building Storytelling Project, a project designed to reintroduce storytelling into American culture as a tool to build community and heal America.
+David is the founder of the Community Building Story Project, a project designed to reintroduce storytelling into American culture as a tool to build community and heal the nation.
 He uses storytelling to create sacred space where the voices and visions of all that are gathered can be shared and heard.
-His presentations give insight to his belief that next to the universal laws of physics, absolutely nothing impacts the collective and individual human spirit and its mystical and magical journey, more than story.
+His presentations give insight to his belief that next to the universal laws of physics, absolutely nothing impacts the universal and collective human spirit and its mystical and magical journey, more than story.

 About Juan Carlos

-Juan Carlos Vega is a Latinx & LGBTQ rights advocate, librarian, and community organizer looking to create change at the local level.
-His involvement with social and health justice issues began in 2001 when he transitioned into the nonprofit world after over 10 years of working for Michigan State University Libraries and the Library of Congress in Washington, DC.
-His work has always focused on Latinx, Puerto Rican/Chicanx, LGBTQ+, Black, Immigrant, and other marginalized communities to address how the lack of information, data, resources, and supermarkets directly affects the health, social and economic parity for our communities.
+Juan Carlos V. (he-they-she) is a Latinx and LGBTQ+ advocate, librarian and community organizer looking to create change at the local level.
+His involvement with social and health justice issues began in 2001 when he transitioned into the non-profit world after over 10 years of working for Michigan State University Libraries and the Library of Congress in Washington, DC.
+His work has always focused on Latinx, Puerto Rican/Chicanx, LGBTQ+, Black, Immigrant and other marginalized communities to address how the lack of information, data, resources, and supermarkets directly affect the health and social and economic parity for our communities.

 We want to hear from you.